-, attended orientation for the LMU-Knoxville Physician Assistant (PA) Program on and was advised of LMU and PA Program academic policies, procedures, and regulations.
-Student handboo acknowledge that I have received a copy of the Student Catalog and that I am able to access a copy of the Catalog online.
-I further acknowledge that I am responsible for all the information contained within this k and that I will abide by the academic policies, procedures, and regulations set forth in this document, or ent versions.
-I have an that it is students Catalog manager set forth en provided with an opportunity to ask questions regarding the contents of the Student Catalog and should by further questions regarding the stated academic policies, procedures, and/or regulations, I understand my responsibility to ask Program faculty for clarification.
-I understand that the Program will notify all , via University-issued student email accounts, of any revisions and subsequent versions of the Student and that such revisions and subsequent versions will be posted on the Program's online learning nent system.
-I understand that failure to comply with the academic policies, procedures, and regulations in these handbooks, or subsequent versions, may result in disciplinary action, suspension, or dismissal from -Knoxville PA Program.
+I,, attended orientation for the LMU-Knoxville Physician Assistant (PA) Program on and was advised of LMU and PA Program academic policies, procedures, and regulations.
+I hereby acknowledge that I have received a copy of the Student Catalog and that I am able to access a copy of the Student Catalog online.
+I further acknowledge that I am responsible for all the information contained within this catalog and that I will abide by the academic policies, procedures, and regulations set forth in this document, or subsequent versions.
+I have been provided with an opportunity to ask questions regarding the contents of the Student Catalog and should I have any further questions regarding the stated academic policies, procedures, and/or regulations, I understand that it is my responsibility to ask Program faculty for clarification.
+I understand that the Program will notify all students, via University-issued student email accounts, of any revisions and subsequent versions of the Student Catalog and that such revisions and subsequent versions will be posted on the Program's online learning management system.
+I understand that failure to comply with the academic policies, procedures, and regulations set forth in this catalog, or subsequent versions, may result in disciplinary action, suspension, or dismissal from the LMU-Knoxville PA Program.
 Student Name (print legibly) Student Signature Date